mlpacheco/mlpacheco.github.io/_pages/home.md

 ### Interested in working with me?

-- **If you are a current student at CU** come talk to me about your research interests and ideas!
+- **If you are a student at CU** come talk to me about your research interests and ideas!
 - **If you are prospective PhD student** please [apply to CU](https://www.colorado.edu/cs/admissions/graduate-admissions/how-apply) and mention my name in your application.
 I will carefully consider all applications of prospective students interested in working with me.
 However, I might not be able to reply to all prospective students email.
 For more thoughts on this, I recommend Prof. Yonatan Bisk's notes on [cold emailing professors](https://yonatanbisk.com/emailing_professors.html).
 - I do not have positions available for students outside of CU.